Our Research

 For the first time, we developed an electrical conductive coating based on biomolecules—JBNc.
 The electrochemical properties of JBNc met or exceeded the standards of conventional gold and iridium oxide electrode surface.
 Moreover, JBNc can dramatically reduce the stiffness of the electrode surface to an extend close to the natural brain tissue.
 Especially, JBNc is a bioactive coating that can bioactivity promote neuron adhesion, neurogenesis, ion channel and anti-apoptosis.

-3) Janus base nanopiece (JBNp): large mRNA delivery and Gene Editing.
+3) Janus Base Nanoparticle (JBNp): large mRNA delivery and gene editing.

-Because JBNps are formed by non-covalent interactions of small molecule Janus base units, they present significantly lower cytotoxicity compared to conventional polymers and lipid nanoparticles (LNPs).
+Because JBNps are formed by non-covalent interactions between small molecule Janus Base units, they present significantly lower cytotoxicity compared to conventional polymers, carbon nanotubes (CNTs) and lipid nanoparticles (LNPs).
 More importantly, JBNps can escape from early endosomes via a pore formation mechanism.
-This is the molecular basis why JBNp can be more effective in large mRNA (such as Cas9 mRNA) delivery than conventional LNPs.
-With the ability of effective delivery of Cas9 mRNA, JBNp can be used as a powerful tool to achieve gene editing.
+This is the molecular basis for why JBNp can be more effective in large mRNA (such as Cas9 mRNA) delivery than conventional LNPs.
+With the ability to effectively deliver Cas9 mRNA, JBNp can be used as a powerful tool to achieve gene editing.

 As below, the video below demonstrated green fluorescence labeled JBNp delivered into a cartilage cell.